-The 2006 amount relates to the assignment of certain accounts receivable that Protego has recorded as payable to shareholders of Protego as a part of Protego's distribution of pre-combination profits.
+The 2006 amount relates to the assignment of certain accounts receivable that Protego has recorded as payable to shareholders of Protego's distribution of pre-combination profits.

 Pursuant to the acquisition of Braveheart, the Company issued \$3,000 of interest-bearing notes to Braveheart's shareholders.
 These notes bear interest at LIBOR plus 100 basis points and are due in 2010 but may be called by the holders beginning in October 2007.
 These notes are reflected in Notes Payable to Related Parties on the Combined/Consolidated Statement of Financial Condition.